 Use the filter controls to select VMs from different subscriptions, locations, and resource groups.
 You can click the top checkbox to select all virtual machines in a list.

 Select Services and select Update Management for the Update Management feature.

 The list of virtual machines is filtered to show only the virtual machines that are in the same subscription and location.
 If your virtual machines are in more than three resource groups, the first three resource groups are selected.

 If the workspace selected is not linked to an Automation account, you see the following screen.
-Select an Automation account and click OK when finished.
+Select an Automation account and select OK when finished.

-Deselect the checkbox next to any virtual machine that you don't want to enable.
+Deselect any virtual machine that you don't want to enable.
 VMs that can't be enabled are already deselected.

-- To use Update Management for VMs, see Manage updates and patches for your Azure VMs.
+- To use Update Management for VMs, see Manage updates and patches for your VMs.

 - To troubleshoot general Update Management errors, see Troubleshoot Update Management issues.

 - To troubleshoot problems with the Windows update agent, see Troubleshoot Windows update agent issues.

 - To troubleshoot problems with the Linux update agent, see Troubleshoot Linux update agent issues.